 The liturgy was moved from the National Shrine to St. Matthew’s Cathedral at the beginning of the beginning of the Eisenhower administration in 1953.
 At the time, the shrine consisted of only the crypt church, while St. Matthew’s had long been a completed building and became the cathedral of the newly created Archdiocese of Washington in 1940.
 It was located several blocks from the White House, around the corner from the National Presbyterian Church which President Eisenhower attended on the morning of his inauguration and in which he was baptized on February 1, 1953.
 The first Red Mass at St. Matthew’s was organized by the John Carroll Society and held two weeks later, on February 15.
 Eisenhower attended the service the following year.

 The liturgy continued to be held in January or February another two decades.
-On January 26, 1975, President Gerald Ford attended and heard a sermon strongly objecting to the legalization of abortion by the supreme court a year earlier.
+On January 26, 1975, President Gerald Ford attended and heard a sermon strongly objecting to the legalization of abortion by the supreme court two years earlier.
 The drama of the situation generated some controversy and subsequently the service was moved to its present position on the Sunday prior to the opening of the supreme court’s new term on the first Monday in October.
 The opening of judicial terms has been the customary time of the liturgy for centuries.
 The Washington service’s move to that date, however, is linked to the Catholic church’s objection to Roe v.
 Wade.